•

 • Clearly identify the legal questions before the Court;

-• Trace the line of precedent leading up to State of Punjab v.
+• Trace the line of precedent leading to State of Punjab v.
 Davinder Singh;

-• Offer a sustained critical engagement with the reasoning of the majority and, where relevant, the dissent; and
+• Engage critically with the reasoning of the majority and any dissent;

-• Submissions should conform to the house style and citation format, available at:
+• Submissions must conform to the prescribed house style and citation format available on the NLSIR Repository.

 CONTACT

-Further information on submission guidelines, timelines, and policies is available on NLSIR's Digital Commons Repository.
-Please note that NLSIR does not review proposed abstracts and will only review final submissions made through the appropriate channel.
+Further information on submission guidelines, timelines, and policies is available on the NLSIR Digital Commons Repository.
+Please note that NLSIR does not review proposed abstracts and will only review final submissions made through the Google Form.

-We look forward to receiving your submissions and to curating a rigorous, diverse conversation on State of Punjab v.
+We look forward to receiving your submissions and to fostering a rigorous and diverse conversation on State of Punjab v.
 Davinder Singh and the evolving contours of substantive equality and reservations in India.

 Warm regards,